amandaalex/portfolio/README.md

 [Github](https://github.com/amandaalex/rag-openai)

 ### Backtest experiment using chatbots
 Using chatbots to execute backtests of simple trading strategies.
+Backtest trading strategies in minutes using Gemini AI.

+Generate python code to import the necessary libraries for backtesting a trading strategy, focusing on data handling from Yahoo Finance and visualization.

 [Github](https://github.com/amandaalex/backtest-chatbots)